kinde-oss/react-native-sdk-0-5x/README.md

     Linking.getInitialURL()
       .then((url) => {
         if (url) {
-          // Need to implement
+          // Your code here
         }
       })
       .catch((err) => console.error("An error occurred", err));
   Linking.addEventListener('url', (event) => {
       if (event.url) {
-        // Need to implement
+        // Your code here
       }
     })
 }